Brookfield Annuity Company

 If front-line staff are not able to resolve your complaint, it will be referred to our Complaints Liaison Officer for further review.
 Where this is the case, you will be informed in writing that your complaint has been escalated for further investigation.
 Equally, if you are not satisfied with the results of your initial contact, you can request further review by contacting the Complaints Liaison Officer.

-Paul Forestell, President & CEO and Complaints Liaison Officer
+Janice Madon, President & COO and Complaints Liaison Officer

 At this stage you may be asked to: